Updated on Febuaury 4th, 2026 by Felix Martinez

 Competitive Advantages & Recession Performance

 Archer Daniels Midland has built significant competitive advantages over the years.
-It is the largest processor of corn in the world.
-This gives way to economies of scale and efficiencies in production and distribution.
+It is the world’s largest corn processor, which drives economies of scale and production and distribution efficiencies.

 It is an industry giant with ~440 crop procurement locations, ~300 food and feed processing facilities, and 64 innovation centers.

-At its innovation centers, the company conducts research and development on responding more effectively to changes in customer demand and improving processing efficiency.
-Archer Daniels Midland’s unparalleled global transportation network serves as a huge competitive advantage.
+At its innovation centers, the company conducts research and development to respond more effectively to changes in customer demand and improve processing efficiency.
+Archer Daniels Midland’s unparalleled global transportation network is a significant competitive advantage.

-The company’s global distribution system provides the company with high margins and barriers to entry.
-In turn, this allows Archer Daniels Midland to remain highly profitable, even during industry downturns.
+The company’s global distribution system provides high margins and barriers to entry, allowing Archer Daniels Midland to remain highly profitable even during industry downturns.

 Profits held up, even during the Great Recession.
 Earnings-per-share during the Great Recession are below:

-The reason for Archer Daniels Midland’s remarkable durability in recessions could be that grains still need to be processed and transported, regardless of the economic climate.
+Archer Daniels Midland’s remarkable durability in recessions may stem from the fact that grains still need to be processed and transported, regardless of the economic climate.

 There will always be a certain level of demand for Archer Daniels Midland’s products.
 From a dividend perspective, the payout looks quite safe.